wuhup/obsidian-snippets/README.md

 - `3rem` - Default, balanced spacing
 - `4rem` - Larger gap for wider screens

-## Requirements

-- Obsidian (any recent version)
-- "Readable line length" setting enabled in Settings → Editor

 ## Compatibility

-This snippet has been tested with:
+These snippets have been tested with:
 - Default Obsidian theme
-- Things theme (includes special support for active-line indicator)
+- Things theme
+- Prism theme

 If you encounter issues with other themes, please open an issue.